denten-books/plain-text/2-device.md

 memorize the words, Phaedrus must use more words, which are similarly unconvincing.
 What if those are memorized as well?
 What can be done to convince others definitively of our having understood a text properly?

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
 Communication, we would say today, is always mediated.
-In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another.
-Barring that possibility, we are ultimately limited by our private sensations of knowledge.
-Any sense of affirmation comes through further expression entailing further uncertainty.
+In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another, in a way that "obviate[s] the external medium of communication [@wittgenstein_blue_1965, 185]" Barring that possibility, we are ultimately limited by our private sensations of knowledge.
+"Something which we can never know happens at the end end," Wittgenstein writes [@wittgenstein_blue_1965, 185].
+Any sense of affirmation---the phatic utterance, can you hear me now?--comes through further expression entailing further uncertainty.

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
-They do however contain the seeds of the reading and writing machines later imagined by Alan Turing at the formative sources of modern computing.
+They do however contain the seeds of the reading and writing machines later imagined by Alan Turing at the formative sources of contemporary computing.
 Wittgenstein's experimental thought machines prefigure the conversation on machine intelligence.
 Wittgenstein conjures his fantastical broken mechanisms to test the limits of our intuitions about reading, writing, and comprehension.